Southwestern Lacrosse Conference

 The Southwestern Lacrosse Conference (SLC) is a lacrosse-only athletic conference affiliated with the Men's Collegiate Lacrosse Association (MCLA).
 The conference incorporates teams from California and Arizona and is divided into three divisions, Division I, Division II, and Division III.

 History

 The SLC is formed from original members of the Western Collegiate Lacrosse League which was the largest MCLA conference in the nation at the time.
 Because of rapid growth and teams spread out over a very large area, the members decided it was best to start a new conference and the SLC was born August 2008 with the blessing of the WCLL and MCLA.

-Currently, the SLC has 12 Division I teams and 10 Division II teams.
-The Division I and II teams are members of the MCLA and each divisional conference tournament winner receives an automatic bid to the MCLA National Tournament.
+Currently, the SLC has 11 Division I teams, 10 Division II teams and 2 Division III teams.
+The teams are members of the MCLA and the Division I and Division II conference tournament winners receive an automatic bid to the MCLA National Tournament.

-The 2023 season saw the introduction of a Division III component to the conference, comprised of community colleges and junior colleges.
+The 2023 season saw the introduction of a Division III component to the conference, comprising community colleges and junior colleges.
+The 2025 season reorganized divisions 2 and 3 in an attempt to balance the skill level of the teams and establish a division 3 championship.
+Biola, Cal State Fullerton, UC Irvine, Claremont, and Long Beach State were moved down.